January 26th

 Before any doctor gets offended, this verse needs to be explained :).

-Not that there is any scarcity for doctors who charge exuberantly.
+There is certainly no scarcity of doctors who charge exuberantly.
 But if philosophy is to be seen in this verse, it can be interpreted as - destiny is not in man's hands.
-Sometimes, 'Man proposes but God disposes'.
-A doctor can only try his level best to save a life.
-However the final word is not his, but the blame sure goes to the doctor!
+The doctor can try his level best, but things may go south for the patient.
+Because, 'Man proposes, God disposes'.
+A doctor can only put his best effort into saving a life.
+However, though the final word is not his, the blame sure goes to the doctor!
+(May this verse NOT serve as a license for malpractice :)

 pada vigrahaH: